 The boundary between what is abusive and what is part of normal childhood or youthful experimentation can be blurred.
 The determination of whether behaviour is developmental, inappropriate or abusive will hinge around the related concepts of true consent, power imbalance and exploitation.
 This may include children and young people who exhibit a range of sexually problematic behaviour such as indecent exposure, obscene telephone calls, fetishism, bestiality and sexual abuse against adults, peers or children.
 Staff should be vigilant to:

-- bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - sexting (also known as youth produced sexual imagery) - initiation/hazing type violence and rituals - upskirting
+lxxxi. bullying (including cyberbullying)

+lxxxii. physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm lxxxiv. sexting (also known as youth produced sexual imagery)